Home > Our Services > Planning > Conservation & Heritage > Conservation & Heritage Grants

 While Westmeath County Council facilitates the initial applications, the Department of Housing, Local Government and Heritage operates the fund and determines the final list of nationwide projects to be granted funding.

-Application forms along with the application checklist and relevant supplementary material should be emailed to builtheritage@westmeathcoco.ie in either Word or PDF format before 5pm on Friday the 17th of January 2025.
+Application forms along with the application checklist and relevant supplementary material should be emailed to builtheritage@westmeathcoco.ie in either Word or PDF format before 5pm on Friday the 27th of November 2026.
 The size of the email with all attachments should not exceed 15MB.

-Community Monuments Fund 2025
+Community Monuments Fund 2026

-• Stream 2 for development of Conservation Management Plans/Reports that are aimed at identifying measures for conservation of archaeological monuments and improving public access.
+• Stream 2 will offer grants of up to €30,000 for development of Conservation Management Plans/Reports that are aimed at identifying measures for conservation of archaeological monuments and improving public access.

-• Stream 3 for small scale emergency conservation works, enhancement of access infrastructure and interpretation (including virtual) at archaeological monuments.
+• Stream 3 will offer grants of up to €30,000 for enhancement of access infrastructure and interpretation (including virtual/online) at archaeological monuments.

 Application forms and full details available below